 MojaveRd1West Page 1.
 GPS: 34.940513,-116.599452, 34.945869,-116.589727

-2 miles deep and a fairly wide canyon in the New York Mountains.
+2 mile deep and a fairly wide canyon in the New York Mountains.
 This

-location has some higher elevations from 5300 to 6000 feet and features
+location has some higher elevations from about 5300 to 6000 feet and features

 plenty of trees, rock formations and hiking trails.
 It’s